 Hemi nodded.
 “Then my primary question is: why did they ram us?
 I have no recollection that we ever had an interaction with such a distinctive boat before.”

 “I had the same question,” said Shakes, “but I didn’t want to put my fucking nose into your business, just as I wouldn’t want you askin’ about mine.
-But since yer asking Hemi…”
+But since yer asking, Hemi . . .”

 “It does seem odd.
 We’re just a cargo sub,” Percy said, looking steadily at Shakes.
-“Of course we’re always being harassed by various Authorities in general-like ways—that’s just part of the business.
+“Of course, we’re always being harassed by various Authorities in general-like ways—that’s just part of the business.
 But usually it’s more of an ask-questions-first kind of interaction.
 And we’re fuckin’ small potatoes by any measure you care to put to it.
 They have wars to fight and borders to defend up there.
 They spend their concentrated long-term resources on their never-ending fucking conflicts with each other.
 Harassing commerce too much is bad for, well, business.”

 “And we are the commerce,” Shakes said.